-ACCESS/MAINTENANCE CONSIDERATIONS FOR CAMPUS FACILITIES AND RESIDENCE HALLS
+ACCESS/MAINTENANCE CONSIDERATIONS FOR CAMPUS FACILITIES AND RESIDENCE HALLS members of the community.

-All College buildings and residence halls are the private property of the Ringling College of Art and Design.
-Access to campus buildings and grounds is a privilege extended to students, faculty, staff, and visitors.
-The College encourages an open environment with limited constraints to ensure reasonable protection of all members of the community.
 Any unauthorized person entering a College building without specific business and permission of the College or a representative of the College is considered to be trespassing.
 After-hour access to College buildings is determined by the needs of each appropriate department.
 Once a building has been secured for the evening, only authorized individuals are permitted to enter.